ArduPilot/ardupilot_wiki/common/source/docs/common-ac2_simple_geofence.rst

 The Fence can be set-up by doing the following:

--  Connect your flight controller to the Mission Planner
+-  Connect your autopilot to the Mission Planner
 -  Go to the **Config/Tuning \| GeoFence** screen
 -  Click the **Enable** button
 -  Leave the "Type" as "Altitude and Circle" (unless you want only an